vikasg603/razorpay-typescript/readme.md

 ## Release

-1. Switch to `master` branch.
+1. Switch to the `master` branch.
 Make sure you have the latest changes in the local master
 2. Update the `CHANGELOG.md` & bump the version in `package.json`
 3. Commit
-4. Tag the release & push to Github
+4. Tag the release & push it to Github
 5. Create a release on GitHub using the website with more details about the release
-6. Publish to npm with `npm publish` command
+6. Publish to npm with the `npm publish` command

 ## Licence